How to buy a hosted phone system

 There are many standard features that hosted phone system dealers offer, but there are differences.
 A big one is whether the host will support your phone system being routed over the Internet instead of over a dedicated phone line.
 For smaller companies, this can be a huge deal, as an existing Internet connection might be perfectly suitable for smaller phone calling needs, but a dedicated connection could add hundreds of dollars to the monthly cost.

-And while some hosts charge a per-seat cost of around $30 to $40, others base their costs on the length of the contract.
+And while some hosts charge a per-seat cost of around $19.99 to $39.99, others base their costs on the length of the contract.
 The ability to obtain lower costs could be enticing, but if you are unhappy with your choice, the lower cost might not be worth the frustration.
-Your decision ultimately comes down to trust.
-Do you trust your business to an outside company?
-And if so, do you trust that company to deliver on what it promises?
-If so, a hosted phone system can do wonders.